hidden-umbrella/template/README.md

 ## Template

-- Replace words that are "Kasa" with whatever the project name is.
+- Replace words that are "Kasa" or "Template" with whatever the project name is.
 - Always make sure the primary branch name is "main".
 - Branch protections should be on for the main branch.
 - Remove the "--dry-run" from .gitlab-ci.yml (Enables npm publishing)